 In software development, a proper AI agent workflow means the agent reads your codebase before doing anything.
 It identifies real complexity before code is written, not after something ships wrong.
 It produces a spec your coding agent can execute from, not a paragraph it has to guess from.

 The space is moving fast.
 The shift from one-shot prompting to structured multi-stage workflows is the defining change in developer AI tooling right now.
 Tools like LangGraph, AutoGen, and the OpenAI Agents SDK handle the infrastructure for building agent systems.
 Cursor, Claude Code, and Codex handle code execution.
 The planning layer — structured, codebase-grounded, connecting your intent to your coding agent — has been the missing piece.
 That's what Tekk is built for.
+When multiple agents need to run in parallel, ai agent orchestration is the coordination layer that sequences and routes the work produced by this planning workflow.

 Start Planning Free